Last Updated on August 31, 2022 by Plant Mom Care

 Propagating the ZZ plant from the rhizomes is easy.
 This can also be done by cutting a stem that has two or three leaves and putting it in water or soft soil to allow for rooting.

 The spider plant is a thin leafy, green and white variegated indoor plant that produces trailers that hang downwards to create a fountain-like appearance.
 It is very appealing to the eyes especially when planted from a hanging basket.
 They are also ground covers.

 Caring for spider plants is easy.
 Watering is not often needed.
 Check the ground surface using your finger and add water only if dry.
 It is fast-growing and does well under medium light.
 Trailers are used to propagate new plants and can also be shared with friends.
 You could plant in pots and use them as gifts.

 These are green heart-shaped, leafy plants that thrive under very minimal light.
 However, more light increases the variegation on leaves.
 Pathos is best planted in hanging baskets or pots, while new stems sprout downwards.
 These stems can be cut to propagate new plants.
 Pathos is also good climbers if supported on strings along vertical surfaces and has air purifying properties.

-Pathos only needs to be watered occasionally and stems broken if too much length is undesired.
+Pothos only needs to be watered occasionally and stems broken if too much length is undesired.
 To propagate new plants, place a stem inside low-level water for a few weeks until roots appear, then transplant in a pot with soil.